Life's Challenges as a conduit for spiritual growth

-On a collectivity level, these events represent violent and sudden changes in a feature of society or the earth, e.g. a financial collapse, an earthquake, a hurricane, or even a pandemic.
+Or at a collective level, representing violent and sudden changes in a feature of society or the earth, e.g. a financial collapse, an earthquake, a hurricane, or even a pandemic.

 Although a natural and important part of life, in the absence of awareness, challenges are experienced by the human ego as obstacles that bring suffering and unhappiness.

 If left unattended our mind creates this illusion where we believe in the names and labels we give things, including ourselves.
 We forget that these are just thoughts.
 They are not real.

 And when a challenge comes, we temporarily attribute this ongoing mind-made delusion of fear and unhappiness to the difficult events we are facing and fight it.

 When in fact life's challenges are the ultimate blessing of the soul, as they push us to expand our consciousness through physical, psychological, and spiritual growth.